NathanielRilano/MediTime-Project/README.md

 minimizes overbooking and ensures a steady flow of patients throughout the vaccination clinic.<br>
 <br>2.
 User-friendly Patient Interface:<br><br>
-<br>• Develop a user-friendly interface for patients to easily schedule, reschedule, or
-cancel vaccination appointments.
+• Develop a user-friendly interface for patients to easily schedule, reschedule, or cancel vaccination appointments.
 Consider incorporating multiple communication channels, such as online portals, mobile apps, and phone services.<br>
 3. Flexible Scheduling Options:<br><br>